nehat09/package-manager/README.md

 * OK - Sent if package was successfully indexed or removed(if package not present for removal, return OK).
 For query, if the package was present in index.
 * FAIL - Sent if package was not successfully indexed or removed.
 For query, if package is not present in index.
 * ERROR - If the command input was invalid, that is, does not follow the above pattern.

+HOW TO RUN ?

+IMPORTANT: You will need Java 8 Runtime and Maven installed on your system, with java and mvn on your system path.

+1. Download the project to a directory, for example /package-manager.
+2. Run following commands:
+	>> cd package-manager
+	>> mvn package
+3. A JAR will be generated at /target.
+Run the jar as:
+	>> java -jar target/<package-manager>.jar
+4. The application is running on port 8080 for accepting messages.